Chssam/Rainful-Diffolor/README.md

 Drawing not smooth compare to others editors.

+# Issues

 Didn't test ability to connect public network.
+Only work on local network.
+(Testing issue)

+Minimize windows will crash the application.
+(UI issue)

+Resize tool either working or not, doesn't apply value change, only view illusion.

 # Feedback